juju/docs/src/en/help-azure.md

 Several steps are required to add Azure credentials to Juju:

  - Install the CLI tool
- - Log in the Azure
+ - Log in to Azure
  - Import the credentials

 ### Install the CLI tool